-Individuals shall meet the following requirements to be certified as a Certified Rater Instructor.
-Only RESNET Certified instructors may conduct rater training under the auspices of RESNET Accredited Training Providers.
+Individuals shall meet the following requirements to be certified as a RESNET Certified Instructor.
+Only RESNET Certified instructors may conduct HESRS Rater and HERS Modeler training under the auspices of RESNET Accredited Training Providers.

-204.1.1 Demonstrate ability to effectively communicate with adults in a training environment.
-This ability is demonstrated through completion of a minimum sixteen (16) hour RESNET approved adult education program.

-- 204.1.2 Demonstrate mastery of the Home Energy Rating System knowledge and ability sets provided in Section 208 Capabilities.
-Mastery is demonstrated by completing the following RESNET tests with a minimum (passing) score to be determined by RESNET. - 204.1.2.1 National Rater Instructor Competency Test - 204.1.2.2 RESNET Combustion Appliance Tests - 204.1.2.3 RESNET Rater Simulation Practical Test
+- 204.1.1 Demonstrate the ability to effectively communicate with adults in a training environment.
+This ability is demonstrated through completion of a minimum sixteen (16) hour RESNET approved adult education program. - 204.1.2 Demonstrate mastery of the RESNET Standards and abilities sets provided in Section 208 Capabilities.
+Mastery is demonstrated by completing the following RESNET tests with a minimum (passing) score to be determined by RESNET. - 204.1.2.1 National RESNET Instructor Competency Test - 204.1.2.2 RESNET Combustion Appliance Simulation Test - 204.1.2.3 RESNET Rater Simulation Practical Test